| | | | |

 Mexican Chopped Salad with Cumin Vinaigrette

-Last year I was lucky enough to be invited by Frigidaire, to go to Hollywood with my kids, so we could be a part of an event hosted by Jennifer Garner for Save the Children to kick off their Kids’ (good-for-you) Cooking Academy campaign.
-It was a fantastic experience that my whole family enjoyed and still talks about – you can see the pictures from our trip here.
+Last year I was lucky enough to be invited by Frigidaire to go to Hollywood with my kids so we could be in an event hosted by Jennifer Garner for Save the Children to kick off their Kids’ (good-for-you) Cooking Academy campaign.
+It was a fantastic experience that my whole family enjoyed and we still talk about–you can see the pictures from our trip here.
+While we were there, the kids made a terrific Mexican chopped salad with a cumin vinaigrette recipe from Chef Mary Sue Millikan that was so delicious–both of my kids LOVED it.
+This chopped salad paired nicely with a Cilantro-Lime Marinated Flank Steak and some cilantro and lime rice.

 Mexican Chopped Salad with Cumin Vinaigrette